This story was first published on April 10, 2011 – Written by Chuck Papageorgiou

-I – There are not many people who understand both your industry and this new technologies, but I am very familiar with one bright guy who would fit that role perfectly.
+I – There are not many people who understand both your industry and these new technologies, but I am very familiar with one bright individual who would fit that role perfectly.
 He’s helped us on a couple of other projects and he is currently working for a company in a different market than you so there should be no confidentiality or non-compete issues.

 C – Great.
 That’s what I am counting on.
 You and your folks know a lot of people.
 Who is it?